Home

 (1833-1865)

-When a young boy, in the early 1840s, Joseph's mother died at a tragically young age, leaving behind a large family of children.
-It's believed that Joseph and his sister Mary went to live with maternal aunts and uncles.
-Joseph was sent to near Selbysport, Maryland to reside with an uncle and aunt, Joseph and Ann (Coddington) Little.
-He was in the Littles' household in 1850 when the federal census of Maryland was taken, and when he was age 16.
+When a young boy, in the early 1840s, Joseph's mother died at a young age, leaving behind a large family of children.
+Then when his father remarried.
+Joseph and his sister Mary were sent to live with maternal aunts and uncles.

 In another legal document in connection with the father's estate, Joseph's whereabouts were listed as "unknown," while the locales of all of his other siblings were spelled out in detail.